Rome with Kids: 15 Top Things to Do

 Recent excavations have revealed entire rooms lined with marble and decorated in gold and precious stones.
 You can see some of these rooms and halls and appreciate the unlimited wealth and power of the ancient emperors.
 He never finished his grand palace; his plans called for it to eventually be as big as Vatican City is today.

 Where to Stay in Rome for Families

 We recommend these family-friendly hotels near the top tourist attractions in Rome:

-- The Independent Hotel: affordable 4-star hotel, walk to Termini station, spacious family suites, rooftop terrace.
+- The Independent Hotel: This affordable four-star hotel is in the atmospheric Esquilino neighborhood, within walking distance of Termini station, with spacious family suites and a rooftop terrace.

-- iQ Hotel Roma: mid-range pricing, contemporary style, children's playground, fitness center and sauna, self-service laundry.
+- iQ Hotel Roma: Despite its mid-range pricing, the hotel is stylishly contemporary and offers bonuses to please everyone in the family: a children's playground, fitness center and sauna, and self-service laundry.

-- Colors Hotel: budget hotel, close to the Vatican, colorful decor, private and shared bathrooms.
+- Colors Hotel: Stay close to the Vatican at budget prices for colorfully decorated rooms with either private or shared bathrooms.

 What to See in Rome: The top tourist attractions of Rome are easy to visit with our handy guides.
 You'll find pages here with even more details on Visiting the Colosseum, Visiting the Roman Forum, and the Top-Rated Museums and Palaces in Rome.